0ranki/headless_vnc/README.md

 ### How to set up a Linux box with a persistent session and VNC access
 This is how I managed to set up a headless Linux server with VNC access.
-Instructions are adapted from [these instructions on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=680514371), [x11vnc man page](https://linux.die.net/man/1/x11vnc) and various tutorials/blog posts online
+Instructions are adapted from [these instructions on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=680514371), [x11vnc man page](https://linux.die.net/man/1/x11vnc), [Arch wiki page for x11vnc](https://wiki.archlinux.org/index.php/X11vnc) and various tutorials/blog posts online

 You will get a single always-on local desktop session to which you can login via VNC.
 No multiple sessions or users!